 St. Thomas (Minn.) became the first school to have two sets of brothers named to the Good Works Team.
 2007 selection, Patrick Sommerstad, joined his brother Paul, who was a 2004 selection, while John and Greg Kaiser, were named to the 2003 and 1999 Good Works Teams, respectively.
 Those four join Eli (2002) and Peyton Manning (1997) and Jon (2001) and Matt Stinchcomb (1997) as the only siblings to earn AFCA Good Works Team honors.

-With Aaron Murray's selection this year, Georgia extends its lead with 14 honorees to the Allstate AFCA Good Works Team.
-The Bulldogs are followed by Nebraska and St. Thomas (Minn.) with 13 honorees each.
+With Chris Conley’s selection in 2014, Georgia moved into first place with 15 honorees named to the Allstate AFCA Good Works Team.
+The Bulldogs are followed by Nebraska with 14 honorees and St. Thomas (Minn.) with 13.
 Super Bowl XLII and XLI champion quarterbacks Eli and Peyton Manning were members of the 2002 and 1997 Good Works Teams®, respectively.